JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 While Lendlease has not delivered the number of affordable homes approved by the planning committee, it is nonetheless able to say it is [fulfilling the affordable housing obligation of 25% affordable housing](http://35percent.org/img/epupdatedahstrategy.pdf).
 This is because the the amount of affordable housing is measured as a percentage of what is built, measured by habitable rooms (footnote - Table 8).

-A greater number of larger affordable housing rented homes means that there is just 20% affordable housing when measured by unit.
-But though this may explains the difference in percentage terms, it does not explain why the number of units is less than the planning committee approved.
-The officers report to the committee was fully aware that larger units meant a lower number would be affordable, but still gave a figure of 570
+The larger affordable housing rented homes means that there is just 20% affordable housing when measured by unit.
+But though this may explains the difference in percentage terms, it does not explain why the number of units is less than the planning committee expected.
+The [officers report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d)) to the committee was fully aware that larger units meant a lower number would be affordable, but still gave a figure of 570

 the number of units can be below 25% this was taken into account (OR para 166).